qubitsec/plura/compliance/jama_japia/v2.2/en/content/5_supply_chain_security.md

      - ✅ **Comprehensive Supply Chain Security Monitoring**: Facilitates partner evaluation and risk identification.
      - ✅ **Building a Trust-Based Security Ecosystem**: Provides a secure collaboration environment.

-   - **Integration and Review of Third-Party Security Assessment Results**:
+   - **(Planned) Integration and Review Support for Vulnerability Assessment System (VAS)**:
-     Security evaluation results obtained from external auditing organizations or third-party tools can be integrated into the PLURA-XDR dashboard to compare and analyze the security levels of partners.
+     PLURA-XDR plans to integrate with its upcoming proprietary Vulnerability Assessment System (VAS) to manage and analyze security assessment results for partners comprehensively.
+This will enable systematic evaluation of partner security levels and identification of vulnerabilities across the supply chain.

      #### Benefits:
-     - ✅ **Systematic Supply Chain Inspection**: Transparently manage partners' security conditions.
+     - ✅ **Systematic Supply Chain Assessment**: Transparent management and comprehensive evaluation of partner security practices.
-     - ✅ **Early Identification of Potential Risks**: Detect supply chain vulnerabilities in advance.
+     - ✅ **Early Threat Detection**: Identification of supply chain risks at an early stage and formulation of mitigation strategie.

 2. **Enhanced Access Control for Partners**
    - **Granular Access Control and Monitoring (IAM Integration)**: